 Eucharistic celebrations 7am – 8am – 11am - 5.30pm

-- 5.30pm - Blessing of the candles, Procession with the icon of the Madonna dell’Ídea and Holy Mass celebrated by His Excellency Monsignor the Archbishop
+- 5.30pm Blessing of the candles, Procession with the icon of the Madonna dell’Ídea and Eucharist presided over by His Excellency Monsignor the Archbishop

-It is possible to follow the 8am and the 5.30pm celebrations live on television on the digital terrestrial channel 195 and in streaming on the Diocese of Milan website (www.chiesadimilano.it).
+It is possible to follow the 8am and 5.30pm celebrations in streaming on this Site (www.duomomilano.it) from the YouTube channel Duomo Milano TV.

 A precious bass-relief of the latter half of the 12th century, formerly at the ancient church of Santa Maria Beltrade – now at the Archaeological Museum of the Sforza Castle – enables us to reconstruct the Marian Procession of 2 February, feast of the Presentation of the Lord at the temple (called Candelora by popular tradition), as it was organised in Milan in Medieval times.

 This work of art illustrates two priests carrying the cusp-shaped Marian image, a cleric with the Wayside Cross, a deacon with the Gospel, the Archbishop with mitre and staff, and, finally, the cleric of the Cathedral with lighted candles.

 The name Ídea appears under the Marian image.
 To date, on 2 February, the Procession of the Madonna dell’Ídea is celebrated at the Duomo.
 It is a cusp-shaped tablet portraying on one side (versus) the Presentation of Jesus at the Temple, with Mary and aged Simeon and Anna (protagonists of the episode from the Gospel proclaimed on this feast day: Luke 2, 22-40), and on the other side (rectus) the Enthroned Virgin with Child.
 It is the work of Michelino da Besozzo and dates back to XVth Century.